Paella: Basic cooking methods

-According to tradition in Valencia, paella is cooked over an open fire, fueled by orange and pine branches and pine cones.
+According to tradition in Valencia, paella is cooked over an open fire, fueled by orange tree and pine branches and pine cones.
 This produces an aromatic smoke which infuses the paella.
 Also, dining guests traditionally eat directly out of the pan instead of serving in plates.

 Some recipes call for paella to be covered and left to settle for five to ten minutes after cooking.

-After cooking paella, a layer of roasted rice may be at the bottom of the pan, called socarrat in Valencià.
+After cooking paella, a layer of scorched rice may be at the bottom of the pan, called socarrat in Valencià.
 The layer develops on its own if the paella is cooked over a burner or open fire.
-This is traditionally considered positive (as long as it is not scorched), and Valencia natives enjoy eating it.
+This is traditionally considered positive (as long as it is not burnt), and Valencia natives enjoy eating it.

-Paella valenciana

-This recipe is standardized because Valencia originals consider it traditional and very much part of their culture.
-Rice in paella valenciana is never braised in oil, as pilaf, though the paella made further southwest of Valencia often is.